Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 - If you as a parent have anxiety, it’s likely your child will cause YOU anxiety when they exhibit stress.

-Jake is a little me.
+My son is a little me.
 My Korean name is Ji Won.
-My husband calls Jake “Ji Two”.
+My husband calls him “Ji Two.”
 Our personalities are very similar.

-Jake doesn’t react emotionally at the traditional times one would expect, and I am the same.
+He doesn’t react emotionally at the typical times one would expect, and I am the same.

 He didn’t cry when he saw blood dripping down his face and felt the sting of the deep cut.
-I didn’t cry as a 6 yr old kid after landing on my chin from turning too fast as I flew down a steep hill on my bike, causing a huge, bloody, gaping hole in my face.
+I didn’t shed a tear as a six-year-old kid after landing on my chin from turning too fast as I flew down a steep hill on my bike, causing a bloody, gaping hole in my face.

 Being so similar to my kid should mean I’m better equipped to handle him, right?
 It’s just the opposite.